 A guarantor loan is when someone else, such as a family member or friend, agrees to repay the loan if you can’t afford the repayments.
 The person who guarantees the loan is responsible for any repaying debts on the loan.

-Interest rates for many guarantor loans are high, often around 50% APR or more.
-Larger loans are often paid back over a few years and this high interest means you could end up paying back more than double the amount you borrowed.
+Interest rates for many guarantor loans are high, often around 50% APR (annual percentage rate) or more.
+Larger loans are often paid back over several years.

 Because the loan payments are guaranteed by someone else, the debt is similar to a joint debt where both people are responsible for paying it back if one person can’t.
-This can cause problems if you’re unable to afford the loan as the guarantor becomes jointly responsible for the debt.
+This can cause problems if you’re unable to afford the loan as the guarantor becomes jointly responsible for the dealing with the debt.